 _______ A listing of all pharmacies in the PBM’s network.
 The listing should also require the PBM to provide a listing of all contracts (including provider manuals) and contract amendments the PBM has in place with each pharmacy.
 For each contract and amendment, request a listing of the effective dates and summaries of the content of each contractual document.

 _______ All documentation and correspondence, including but not limited to emails and red-lined documents, between pharmacies and the PBM that pertain to the contact and contact amendments.
 The documentation should provide examples of pharmacies’ requests to change or amend contract terms and should show the PBM’s responses.
-The Examiner should review the documentation to assess whether the PBM is willing to negotiate contractual terms (or not) and whether there are any concerning trends in the PBM’s dealings with pharmacies.

 Others Reviewed